 This also relates to the next point.

 EMRs are sought after because they help practices improve the billing processes.
-Software can assist in adding the correct ICD codes to claims to minimize errors so you get paid faster and face fewer rejections.
+The software can assist in adding the correct ICD codes to claims to minimize errors so you get paid faster and face fewer rejections.

 Not all aspects of an EMR is about right or wrong—with many features you simply need to make sure it suits your preferences: